-Democracy dies in darkness, Wisconsin Edition
+Democracy dies in darkness, Wisconsin edition

 You can catch the meeting on WisconsinEye, and see Justice Michael Gableman push through a proposal to hide future administrative court proceedings from public view.

 The video footage is a graphic illustration of the dysfunction on our court — and of the deep trouble we are in both as a state and as a nation.
-Gableman’s rude treatment of Justices Shirley Abrahamson and Ann Walsh Bradley is stomach-turning, as is his proposal that the court handle procedural matters privately — a measure he does not summon a single argument to defend, apart from saying it was an “experiment” whose “time has passed.”
+Gableman’s rude treatment of Justices Shirley Abrahamson and Ann Walsh Bradley is stomach-turning, as is his proposal that the court handle procedural matters privately — a measure he does not summon a single argument to defend, apart from saying the open meetings were an “experiment” whose “time has passed.”

 Since he does not plan to run for re-election, it seems likely that Gableman’s right-leaning colleagues on the court selected him as the best representative for the indefensible shutdown of public scrutiny.